-There are three levels of award, plus a bonus for exceptional performance.
+There are three basic levels of awards, plus a bonus for exceptional performance (Platinum) and a Diamond Level for those achieving Platinum Status for 5 consecutive years.
 Based on the pre-defined criteria, you will be awarded points for safety and health activity at your operation that meets the criteria.